anguspettifer/CV/README.md

-## Angus Pettifer

 <p align="center">
   <a href="https://medium.com/@angus.pettifer">
     <img src="http://www.webmasto.com/wp-content/uploads/2017/08/Medium-App-Icon-2017.png" alt="medium" hspace="50" height="42" width="42">
   </a>
 </p>

+## Angus Pettifer

 I am a maths graduate who has leapt out of a (reasonably) successful career in banking to explore the greener grass to the east of the city.
-I chose software because I love problem solving and wanted to shift into a more creative realm.
-I am currently learning to learn to code at [Makers](https://makers.tech/) and am excited about what I am going to build today.
+I chose software because I love problem solving and want to create tangible solutions.
+I have just graduated from [Makers](https://makers.tech/) where I was learning to learn to code and am excited about what I am going to make today.

 Want to know more about how I think?
 [Here](https://blog.makersacademy.com/painting-your-face-green-and-making-a-ship-out-of-glass-a-balancing-act-9fc2f9fc1f46) is my blog.

+Want to get in touch?
 [Here](mailto:angus.pettifer@gmail.com) is my email.

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies)